-In late 2005 Norwich’s Park and Ride sites were revamped with an additional sixth site being added. konectbus won two sites with required 11 new buses including some double deckers.
+In late 2005 Norwich’s Park and Ride sites were revamped with an additional sixth site being added. konectbus won two sites which required 11 new buses, including some double deckers.
 These contracts were renewed in 2010 and konectbus retained the sites and added an additional site.
-The company won the prestigious ‘Independent Operator of the Year’ award in 2007 at the UK Bus Awards ceremony.
+Soon after, the company won the prestigious ‘Independent Operator of the Year’ award at the 2007 UK Bus Awards ceremony.

-In 2009 konectbus celebrated 10 years of operation and refurbished 1977 Leyland National 152 (UFX852S).
-Leyland Nationals were the first buses Konect operated so it seemed appropriate to preserve 152 which has been with Konect since 2001.
-152 only goes out as a last resort but can be found on local school runs and market day services.
+In 2009 konectbus celebrated 10 years of successful operation and refurbished the 1977 Leyland National 152 (UFX852S).
+Leyland Nationals were the first buses Konect operated and therefore it seemed appropriate to preserve 152, which has been with Konect since 2001.
+152 only goes out now as a last resort, but it can be found on local school runs and market day services.

-March 2010 konectbus was bought by Go-Ahead Group plc and formed part of Go East Anglia.
+In March 2010 konectbus was bought by Go-Ahead Group plc and formed part of Go East Anglia.